 Nicolas Deshayes, Darling, Gutter, 2015 (Jesmonite, plastic, brass, steel and hot water)

 For this exhibition, Deshayes made a series of expandable polyurethane foam forms and cast them in solid Jesmonite, with copper piping implanted in them.
 These six sculptures were then plumbed into the heating system at GSS.
-Whilst the sculptures function as custom-made radiators, the original pipework of the boiler system becomes sculpture too.
+Whilst the sculptures functioned as custom-made radiators, the original pipework of the boiler system became sculpture too.

-The circuit between the sculptures, building and central boiler can be seen as similar to the human body, in which individual organs are linked to the body’s central nervous system.
-All the elements in the gallery are connected.
-In fact, Deshayes has referred to this exhibition as ‘an anatomy for the space’ – an aspect that is heightened by the unexpectedly fleshy appearance of the warm Jesmonite.
+The circuit between the sculptures, building and central boiler could be seen as similar to the human body, in which individual organs are linked to the body’s central nervous system.
+All the elements in the gallery were connected.
+In fact, Deshayes referred to this exhibition as ‘an anatomy for the space’ – an aspect that was heightened by the unexpectedly fleshy appearance of the warm Jesmonite.

-The exhibition previews on Saturday 26 September and runs until 12 December 2015.
+The exhibition previewed on Saturday 26 September and ran until 12 December 2015.

-NICOLAS DESHAYES was born in France (1983).
+Nicolas Deshayes was born in France (1983).
 He graduated from the Royal College of Art in 2009 and Chelsea College of Art and Design in 2005, and currently lives and works in London.
 Recent solo exhibitions include Becoming Soil, Jonathan Viner, London (2015) and Crude Oil, S1 Artspace, Sheffield (2013).
 In 2015, he participated in group exhibitions at Tate St Ives, Fridericianum, Kassel and Elizabeth Dee, New York.
-He is included in British Art Show 8, which opens at Leeds Art Gallery on 9 October 2015, and tours to Edinburgh, Norwich and Southampton in 2016.
+He was included in British Art Show 8, which opened at Leeds Art Gallery on 9 October 2015, and toured to Edinburgh, Norwich and Southampton in 2016.